-Approval of the report on the remuneration of the Company's corporate officers and the elements of the remuneration paid or allocated for the financial year ended 31 December 2021 (8th to 13th resolutions)
+Approval of the report on the remuneration of the Company's corporate officers and the elements of the remuneration paid or allocated for the financial year ended 31 December 2022 (9th to 13rd resolutions)

-In accordance with the provisions of Article L.22-10-34-I of the French Commercial Code, the Combined Shareholders' Meeting convened for 24 March 2022 must decide on a draft resolution concerning the information mentioned in Article L.22-10-9, I of the said Code.
-This information concerns each corporate officer, including corporate officers whose term of office ended and those newly appointed in 2021.
+In accordance with the provisions of Article L.22-10-34-I of the French Commercial Code, the Combined Shareholders' Meeting convened for 23 March 2023 must decide on a draft resolution concerning the information mentioned in Article L.22-10-9, I of the said Code.
+This information concerns each corporate officer, including corporate officers whose term of office ended and those newly appointed during financial year 2022.

-In addition, in accordance with the provisions of Article L.225-10-34 II of the French Commercial Code, the shareholders must also approve separate resolutions stipulating the fixed, variable and exceptional elements of total remuneration and benefits of any kind paid in 2021 or allocated for that financial year for the Chairman of the Supervisory Board, the Chairman of the Executive Board and the other members of the Executive Board.
+In addition, in accordance with the provisions of Article L.225-10-II of the French Commercial Code, the shareholders must also approve separate resolutions stipulating the fixed, variable and exceptional elements of total remuneration and benefits of any kind paid in 2022 or allocated for that financial year for the Chairman of the Supervisory Board, the Chairman of the Executive Board and the other members of the Executive Board.

-Consequently, the sub-sections below contain the information required under the aforementioned statutory provisions and also specify, for each of provision, the relevant resolutions of the Combined Shareholders' Meeting of 24 March 2022.
+Consequently, the sub-sections below contain the information required under the aforementioned statutory provisions and also specify, for each of provision, the relevant resolutions of the Combined Shareholders' Meeting of 23 March 2023.